 Also Known As:

-Hospice plan of care, individualized care plan, interdisciplinary care plan
+Plan of care, individualized care plan, interdisciplinary care plan.
+See also: Plan of Care.

 Type: